denoland/deno_lint/README.md

 ]
 ```

-*Benchmarks are run during CI on Ubuntu.
-Using the same set of rules for both linters.
+*Benchmarks are run during CI on Ubuntu, using the same set of rules for both linters.
+Test subject is [`oak` server](https://github.com/oakserver/oak) consisting of about 50 files.
 See [`./benchmarks/`](./benchmarks/) directory for more info.*

 ## Supported rules